Hi, I'm Simon and welcome to this ShopKick review where we'll take a closer look at this money-saving app to see if it's worth downloading.

 Even with the app glitches and lack of customer support, if you love shopping and are not expecting to get too much out of it, ShopKick could make shopping a bit more fun and you might be able to treat yourself every now and then.

 But let's be honest, we're not talking about life-changing amounts of money here.
 It's not going to replace your full-time income or provide for your family, but I guess it's not intended to be.

-Personally I wouldn’t use an app like this, not just because I like to get paid in cash but it seems like a right faff and too much effort to earn a few cents in reward points.
-It’s just not worth it.
+Personally, I wouldn't use an app like this, not just because I like to get paid in cash but it seems like a right faff for a few cents.
+It's just not worth it.

-Within 12 months of starting my first blog I was earning more than $6,000 a month, enough for me to quit my job and move from the UK to Thailand.
+Within 12 months of starting my first online business, I was earning more than $6,000 a month, enough for me to quit my job and move from the UK to Thailand.

-If you think this is something you’d be interested in learning how to do then you can follow the exact same training course I did.
+If you think this is something you'd be interested in then you can follow the exact same training course I did.

 The best part?

-The training was created specifically with beginners like you in mind and it’s 100% free to get started.
-Plus, if you join by clicking here, I’ll be available for one-on-one mentoring and support.
+The course was created specifically with beginners in mind and it's 100% free to get started.
+Plus, get started here and I'll be available for one-on-one support.

 Simon Crowe is the founder of The Make Money Online Blog and is on a mission to help as many people as possible kiss their bosses goodbye.